 I was able to sleep comfortably for 7 hours.
 I would definitely recommend it, especially if you like to wake up to beautiful sunrises. – luis

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us about their time at Baltimore-Washington International Thurgood Marshall Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Baltimore-Washington International Thurgood Marshall Airport.

 What to Expect